-Your recovery from the trauma of the disaster will take time and go in stages.
+Your recovery from trauma will take time and go in stages.
 When you are in the middle of difficult times, it may feel like things will never get better-that the grief and problems will go on forever.
 Remember that in this world things are always changing, and changes can lead to something better.

-Keep reviewing the list in the "Start Here" section at the beginning of this booklet (page 5).
+Keep reviewing the list in the "Welcome" section at the beginning of this booklet (page 6).
 You may discover things that are helpful to you that you can add to the list.

+Find ways to stay connected with others.
 When things have settled down, you can reflect more deeply on your experience.
 Consider joining a trauma healing group.
-If there's not a group in your area, invite others who have come through the disaster to form a small group.
+If there's not a group in your area, invite others who have experienced trauma to form a small group.
 You might meet only once or set up a regular meeting schedule.
-You can help each other continue to heal when you share your experiences and ask each other the listening questions in Section 4 (page 23).
+You can help each other continue to heal when you share your experiences and ask each other the listening questions in Section 4 (page 49).
 If you organize a group, be careful not to wear people out with long meetings or by having participants share so much detail that it upsets others.
 Healing comes little by little over time.